yangke-release/chucky-ng/README.md

 --
 This program implements the missing checked detection method named "Chucky".
 Chucky statically taints source code and identifies anomalous or missing conditions linked to security-critical objects.
+Chucky analyzes functions for anomalies.
+To this end, the usage of symbols used by a function is analyzed by comparing the checks used in conjunction with the symbol with those used in similar functions.

 Dependencies
 --